 A point of particular subtlety relates to the obbligato theme.
 Bach requires all the upper strings to combine and play it in unison.
 Furthermore, the writing is very low, allowing much of the theme to be played on the violin′s darker g and d strings.
 Thus the essentially optimistic spirit of the movement is moderated by the sombre and shaded tone quality of the obbligato line.
 An oboe or flute, an octave higher, would have produced a very different expressive effect.

 Dürr (pp 420-1) makes the point that the two recitatives are connected by the rhetorical (though not initially overstated) pronouncements of the key words—-Honesty and Hypocrisy.
 But although the secco tenor recitative informs us that honesty is a gift from God which many humans lack simply because they do not request it, the bulk of the movement is a sermonising rant directed at the unworthy—-do not make enemies of your neighbours, set aside falsity and cunning and strive for a peaceful nature.
-Moments of word painting occur in bar 12 where the rising scale suggests the ascent to holy virtue, and melodic and harmonic dislocations occur in bars 16 and 17 at the mention of deceit, falseness and cunning.
+Moments of word painting occur in bar 12 where the rising scale suggests the ascent to holy virtue, and the melodic and harmonic dislocations in bars 16 and 17 at the mention of deceit, falseness and cunning.